ThirdArrow/WoD-Dice-Generator/README.md

 However, if the result of any dice roll is a 1, it is a critical failure.
 Each critical failure subtracts from the highest rolled success until there are no more 1's or the number of total successes reach zero.

 This dice generator is a function, where you enter the number of dice, and the difficulty number as arguments.
-It interprets the resluts of the dice roll, including critical failures, and then logs the result of the action being taken.
+It interprets the results of the dice roll, including critical failures, and then logs the result of the action being taken.